-In which the screening of an Oscar-nominated stirs up strong emotions I have about the “necessary evil” that is the critic.
+In which the screening of an Oscar-nominated film stirs up strong emotions I have about the “necessary evil” that is the critic.

 Charles Lewis III, opening the new year with a chirp!